Delving into Effective Knee Pain Relievers and Natural Remedies for Joint Pain

 Massage

 Before working on your sensitive knee, take a few minutes to massage your leg muscles from thigh to calf.
 Then, gently massage a pain-relieving lotion onto the muscles and tendons around the kneecap for quick, targeted relief.
-Massage the area for about 15 minutes or as long as you like.
+Massage the area for about 15 minutes or as long as you like, using circular motions to improve circulation.

-Man speaking to the doctor about knee pain
+Man with jean shirt and blue pants speaking to the doctor with clipboard about knee pain

 When to See a Doctor About Your Knee Pain